fardog/mkwords/resources/pages/api.md

 # API

-A password generation API is available; the current version consists of a single endpoint, which can be requested to generate word lists:
+A word list API is available; the current version consists of a single endpoint, which can be requested to generate word lists:

 ## Endpoints (v1)